zarrinmonirzadeh/diabetes-ai-ml-digital-twin/README.md

 - Causal reasoning about interventions
 - Decision-aware modeling rather than passive forecasting

-This shift is critical for building real-world clinical AI systems.
+This shift is important for future patient-specific healthcare AI systems.

 ---

 ## ⚙️ Methodology